Finite Element and Machine Learning Modeling of Autogenous Self-Healing Concrete: Modeling Approach

 CDM simulates autogenous healing through moisture transport and cement hydration processes.
 The model couples moisture diffusion with damage evolution, accounting for the spatial heterogeneity of concrete microstructure and the availability of unhydrated cement clinker.

 Water diffusion follows Fick's second law with a damage-dependent diffusivity:

-where $U$ is the water concentration variable (dimensionless), $D$ is the diffusion coefficient ($\frac{m^2}{s}$), and $d$ is the damage variable (dimensionless).
+where $U$ is the water concentration variable (dimensionless), $D(d)$ is the diffusion coefficient ($\frac{\text{cm}^2}{\text{s}}$) as a function of $d$, and $d$ is the damage variable (dimensionless).
 The damage variable represents the fraction of damaged area, where $d = 0$ corresponds to intact concrete and $d = 1$ to complete damage.

 The effective diffusion coefficient interpolates between intact concrete ($D_{\text{intact}}$) and crack space ($D_{\text{cracked}}$) using a power-law relationship:

 where $p$ controls the sharpness of the transition.
 The crack-space diffusivity accounts for microcrack bridging, capillary effects, and tortuous percolation pathways.